-- Novelty Apron: Some kids aprons can be kind of hokey or “babyish” for teens, but not these custom ones by Funny Aprons.
+- Novelty Apron and Personalized Tools: Some kids aprons can be kind of hokey or “babyish” for teens, but not these custom ones by Funny Aprons.
 You can personalize an apron or oven mitt with a picture of your family pet, a funny saying, or a face.
 They are hilarious!
 I love these beautiful silicone and wood spatulas that you can personalize on Etsy.
 Check out the whole A Few Spare Moments Etsy shop if you have a baker in your life to buy a special gift for.

 - Personalized Water Bottle: not exactly cooking related but can be paired with some other items or a cookbook to make a great gift.
 There are many personalization shops on Etsy, but here is a stainless steel water bottle that I though looked really nice or the very popular Stanley like this one.

 - Jewelry: I found this Etsy shop that specializes in food themed, gold and silver jewelry and I had to share it.
 Delicacies Jewelry makes beautiful pasta (like the farfalle necklace in the picture above), avocado, donut, and many more tiny trinkets for a food lover in your life.
 Plus, part of every purchase goes towards fighting hunger through charity donations.